 I’m a proud native of Gary, Indiana, right down the road from Chicago, where my mom was a Phd.
 Professor Emeritus of Nursing, and my father was a Civil Engineer / M.B.A. for U.S. Steel’s American Bridge Division.
 Once my idyllic youth of baseball, football, basketball, BMX biking, and climbing structures both natural and man-made ended, my dad handed me a Laborer’s Union Local 81 card.
 And a gate pass for “the big mill.”

 Before I knew it, I was manning a shovel in the 120-degree temps of the blast furnace, a job I did every summer between college to fund my education.
 And after college, for a bit, too.
 Enough to entitle me to $92 a month when I’m 60.
 It’ll be the sweetest check I ever cash.

-Once you run jackhammers, shovel slag and endure a 28-hour straight concrete pour, well, you learn things about life, and people, no classroom can ever reveal.
-Now I bring the same tenacity and never-quit attitude to every job I’ve been lucky to have in the advertising world.
-Hire me and you’ll see what I mean.
+After shoveling slag, running jackhammers, and working a 28-hour straight concrete pour, well, you learn things about life, and people, no classroom can ever reveal.
+And you develop something called a work ethic.
+Eventually, I was fortunate enough – after some portfolio schooling – to be able to bring that same tenacity and street smarts to the advertising world.

 After earning a double major in English and Telecommunications at Indiana University, I started my writing career in radio, crafting promos, spots, news, and comedy bits in Atlanta, where I graduated from Portfolio Center.
 From there, I moved to New York, where I’ve been based for over twenty years.
-Career highlights include pitching business with Jay Chiat, working on BMW, Citi, ESPN and tons of other great brands, freelancing steadily for over a decade, publishing some fiction, journalism and other wayward thoughts, playing in several bar bands, doing some voice over work, and winning a few shiny objects, too.
+Career highlights include pitching business with Jay Chiat, working on BMW, Citi, ESPN and tons of other great brands, freelancing steadily for over a decade, publishing some fiction, journalism and other wayward thoughts, playing in several bar bands, doing voice over work, and winning a few shiny objects, too.

-Thank you for looking at my work.
+Thanks for looking at my work.